eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 callevent <event>
 ^^^^^^^^^^^^^^^^^

-  Description: triggers the evnt bind manually for a certain event.
+  Description: triggers the event bind manually for a certain event.
 You can call arbitrary events here, even ones that are not pre-defined by Eggdrop.
 For example: callevent rehash, or callevent myownevent123.

   Returns: nothing